hacs/documentation/source/docs/publish/theme.md

 ## Requirements

-For a theme repository to be valid these are the requirements:
+For a theme repository to be valid, these are the requirements:

 ### Repository structure

-- The theme configuration file are located here `ROOT_OF_THE_REPO/themes/SCRIPT_NAME.yaml`
+- The theme configuration file is located here `ROOT_OF_THE_REPO/themes/SCRIPT_NAME.yaml`
 - There is only one theme configuration file (one directory under `ROOT_OF_THE_REPO/themes/`) per repository (if you have more, only the first one will be managed.)

 #### OK example: